 It’s no secret that the bar exam is difficult.
 Perhaps it’s the only thing more challenging than three years of law school, which can feel like an eternity.
 The Florida Bar Exam is no exception; it is considered one of the most challenging bar exams in the United States.
 But difficult doesn’t mean impossible.
 While it may be daunting, you can pass the exam.
 This article will serve to give you some pertinent information about the Florida Bar Exam, so you know what to expect before and on exam day.

 Exam Dates and Administration

 Due to the global pandemic, for the first time in its history, the Florida Bar Exam was administered in a remote format in 2020 instead of in-person.
 This new format also reduced the traditionally two-day exam to just a single day and did not feature the multiple-choice Multistate Bar Exam® (MBE®) component.
 However, even though the exam moved from a traditional in-person format to remote in 2020, its difficulty remained on par with previous years.
-According to Law.com, the pass rate for Florida’s first-ever remote bar exam among first-time test-takers fell slightly from 73.9% to 71.7%.
+According to the Florida Board of Bar Examiners, the pass rate for Florida’s first-ever remote bar exam among first-time test-takers fell slightly from 73.9% to 71.7%.

 While the 2021 Florida bar exams continued their remote format, the MBE component was reinstated, signaling a bit of a return to normalcy.
 With the 2022 exams, there is a high probability the Florida bar exam will return entirely to its standard two-day, in-person format.